Gregory Marinic, PhD

 Professional Summary

 Gregory Marinic, PhD is Associate Professor in the University of Cincinnati College of Design, Architecture, Art, and Planning SAID and Director of URBANIA, a grant-funded research lab speculating on urban futures.
-His research examines architecture and urbanism in relation to obsolescence, publicness, informality, interiority, and identity.
-His current field work is based in Mexico, Ecuador, Peru, and Bolivia where it focuses on informal urbanism, urban design, and contemporary architecture.
+His research examines architecture and urbanism in relation to obsolescence, informality, ecology, and social justice.
+His current field work is based in Latin America and Southeastern Europe where it explores the intersection of the built environment with identity.

 Dr. Marinic serves on doctoral committees in architecture and planning, and applies his research to teaching design studios, PhD/MS Architecture research methods, and history-theory courses.
 His teaching seeks to advance interdisciplinary practices that foster sustainability, resilience, and social justice.
 This work has been recognized with national awards including the ACSA Diversity Achievement Award and AIA/ACSA Housing Design Education Award.

-He holds over twenty years of experience in professional practice.
-Prior to academia, he worked in architecture firms in New York and London including Rafael Viñoly Architects, Gensler, Tsao & McKown, Yoshihara McKee, and ABS Architects.
+He holds over twenty-five years of experience in professional practice.
+Prior to academia, he worked in architecture firms in New York and London including Rafael Viñoly Architects, Gensler, Tsao & McKown, Yoshihara McKee, AB Skarbinski Architects, and William Nicholas Bodouva Architects.
 At Viñoly, he contributed to RIBA and AIA award-winning civic, academic, performing arts, residential, aviation, master planning, and urban design projects.
-At ABS, he designed affordable housing in Harlem with the NYC Department of Housing Preservation and Development.
-In 2008, he established Arquipelago, a practice that has been awarded by the American Institute of Architects, Seoul Metropolitan Government, and Association of Collegiate Schools of Architecture, as well as exhibited in the New York Center for Architecture, Philadelphia Center for Architecture and Design, Seoul Dongdaemun Design Plaza, Estonian Architecture Museum,TSMD Turkish Architecture Center in Ankara, and National Building Museum in DC.
+At AB Skarbinski, he designed affordable housing in Harlem with the NYC Department of Housing Preservation and Development.
+In 2008, he established Arquipelago, a practice that has been awarded by the American Institute of Architects, Seoul Metropolitan Government, and Association of Collegiate Schools of Architecture, and exhibited in the New York Center for Architecture, Philadelphia Center for Architecture, Seoul Dongdaemun Design Plaza, Estonian Architecture Museum,TSMD Turkish Architecture Center in Ankara, National Building Museum in Washington, and elsewhere.

 Education